Progress in Understanding Loon Migration and Movements

 Loons that are only 5 to 6 months old and migrating south for the first time commonly “overshoot” the main wintering grounds along the Florida Gulf Coast, which extends from about Pensacola to Fort Myers.
 These youngsters often end up in the Florida Keys or off of Ft.
 Lauderdale.
 (Note dark blue lines extending to south Florida.)
 We do not know for certain, but it is likely that most of these first-winter loons adjust their later migrations so that they winter near the rest of the population in their second and later years.

 Why do we care about the wintering range of Upper Midwest loons?
 Because, of course, our loons must survive all twelve months of the year, not just the summer.
-And our paper published two months ago showed that the population of adult loons in northern Wisconsin has been declining for 20 years!
+The Loon Project’s paper published two months ago showed that the population of adult loons in northern Wisconsin has been declining for 20 years!
 After narrowing down the possibilities, we think it is quite possible that increased loon mortality during the winter might explain this worrisome drop, at least in part.
 So now we must watch out for loons all year long.